Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 The World’s Hottest Pepper (For Now)

-The hottest pepper in the world right now, which holds the Guinness World Record, is the Carolina Reaper from the Puckerbutt Pepper Company.
+The current hottest pepper in the world, which holds the Guinness World Record, is the Carolina Reaper from the Puckerbutt Pepper Company.

 The creator, Ed Currie, has dedicated his life to making hotter and hotter peppers (and making me miserable at the NYC Hot Sauce Expo in 2019).